Vladimir23211/Zephyr-Drone/3D_print_files/README.md

-Here are all 3d print files
-dron file is representation of how dron looks with almost all parts
+Here are all 3d print files, dron file is representation of how dron looks with almost all parts